-As part of the Municipal Energy Manager (MEM) Program, the County of St. Paul in partnership with the Town of Athabasca, Athabasca County, and Village…
+As part of the Municipal Energy Manager (MEM) Program, the County of St. Paul in partnership with the Town of…

 As part of the Municipal Energy Manager Program, Foothills County hired a Municipal Energy Manager that is benchmarking municipal facilities, identifying energy savings opportunities and implementing greenhouse gas emission reducing projects.